 Should You Partner Up With a Tech Specialist?

 Industry experts still debate whether non-technical solopreneur ship is a viable option or not, but there’s one thing they all agree upon – having a partner, or at least an executive team member with a background in programming, certainly means avoiding the risk.
 Though highly advisable, co-founding a company with a technical person is, just like in the previous case, not completely necessary.

 Well, it depends.

-The first decision you’ll have to make is whether to outsource the technical part of your business or to assembly a team and manage it in-house.
-Both options have their pros and cons that mainly fall under the budgetary strategy your employ.
+The first decision you’ll have to make is whether to outsource the technical part of your business or to assemble a team and manage it in-house.
+Both options have their pros and cons that mainly fall under the budgetary strategy you employ.

 However more convenient, efficient and, quite bluntly, better, the second solution is way costlier.
 The first, on the other hand, is more problematic in the long run, since your product or service will need continual iteration and improvement.